kumar045/mdfileviewer/Module 3 Part B.md

 2. Click + New Scan.

-The Starting URLs field is prepopulated with the URL of the app you just deployed.
+The Starting URLs field is prepopulated with the URL of the app we deployed on the App Engine.

 4. Click Save to create the scan.